 Internet, Electricity, and Mobile Network facilities

-The availability of internet, electricity and mobile network on the Annapurna Base Camp trail can vary depending on the location.
+The availability of internet, electricity, and mobile networks on the Annapurna Base Camp trail can vary depending on the location.
 In general, higher altitude areas have limited or no connectivity.
-However, there are some teahouses and lodges that offer Wi-Fi and charging facilities at an additional cost.
-It is recommended to bring a fully charged power bank to ensure reliable access to electronics during the trek.
-In terms of mobile networks, it’s advisable to check with the service provider for network coverage and roaming plans in the region.
+However, some teahouses and lodges offer Wi-Fi and charging facilities at an additional cost.
+A fully charged power bank is recommended to ensure reliable access to electronics during the trek.
+Regarding mobile networks, checking with the service provider for network coverage and roaming plans in the region is advisable.

 Standard Itinerary